 Welcome to the Department of Neurology and Neurological Sciences at Stanford.

 The Department has been a center of excellence for more than four decades and includes over 130 School of Medicine faculty members with primary academic appointments in the department and four outstanding teaching hospitals and health care systems.
-These include Stanford Health Care System with its new adult hospital opening in 2019 and with clinics located throughout Northern California and the Lucile Packard Children’s Hospital, with its new hospital having opened in 2018 and with clinics situated throughout Northern California.
+These include Stanford Health Care System with its new adult hospital (opening November 2019) and with clinics located throughout Northern California and the Lucile Packard Children’s Hospital, with its new hospital having opened in 2018 and with clinics situated throughout Northern California.
 The Palo Alto VA is a top-tier modern, comprehensive veteran’s hospital which hosts many national academic clinical and research programs.
 Santa Clara Valley Medical Center, our county hospital, is the second highest volume hospital in California, serving a diverse spectrum of patients with a vast array of neurologic disorders.
 The ongoing population growth in Northern California and the Bay Area along with the technology and economic leadership of Silicon Valley continue to support the robust development of our health care systems and have assured our status as one of the highest volume clinical neurology programs in the country.
 With over 60,000 patient visits during the past fiscal year, Stanford Neurology provides care for a large and highly diverse patient population and supports excellence in clinical care, education, and research.

 Clinical services are offered by a full spectrum of divisions and programs within the Department including: General Neurology, Epilepsy, Stroke, Neurocritical Care, Neuro-hospitalist care, Movement Disorders, Memory Disorders, Neuro-immunology-Multiple Sclerosis, Neuromuscular Diseases, Neuro-Oncology, Headache, Autonomic Disorders, Neuropsychology, and Intraoperative Monitoring.
 Robust divisions in Neuro-oncology, Autonomic Neurology, Headache, Intraoperative Monitoring and Neuro-hospitalist care are uncommon for US neurology departments and provide our residents and fellows with an exceptional breadth and depth of training while contributing to our goals of outstanding care.
 With more than 30 faculty, our Child Neurology Division is one of the largest in the country.
 The Department provides care and consultative services to a large number of patients referred from throughout the country, and many patients from the Pacific Rim and other international locations.
 Our skilled clinicians provide comprehensive care to a diverse mix of patients and emphasize monitoring and promotion of clinical quality and optimal outcomes, the use of multidisciplinary rounds for challenging cases, and deep collaborations across other medical specialties.
 We continue our emphasis on the traditional clinical skills and critical human components essential for exceptional patient care, while at the same time harnessing Stanford’s leadership in the rapidly emerging areas of brain circuit assessment and modulation, artificial intelligence, and digital health.